-Tektronix organized a scope class in the early 1950s.
-Participants would include service and manufacturing engineers and they would design and manufacture their own oscilloscope.
-This scope class would help enable new ideas, concepts, and circuits for scope designs to be tried out and evaluated and it would also indicate resources elsewhere in the company that could be better utilized in design engineering.
+Tektronix organized a scope class based on a survey of employees who wanted to design and build an oscilloscope for their personal use.
+This May 1952 TekTalk describes the class.
+We believe additional motivations for the class were to help enable new ideas, concepts, and circuits for scope designs to be tried out and evaluated and it also to indicate resources in the company that could be better utilized in design engineering.

 With Tek’s blessings, a group of five or six of us formed a scope class to design and build an oscilloscope.
 We would not copy anything and keep it as simple as we could.
 A month or so on, we had the vertical system, horizontal amplifier, and CRT circuits (except the unblanking).
 The vertical was to have a 10-1 variable gain, 10 times and 100 times attenuator, no signal delay line with about 3 or 4 MHz band width.

 We were having problems figuring out a simple time base (sweep) circuit.
-On a coffee break I cornered Dick Ropiquet, who had just finished a wide range sweep for the 315 scope, he described all the functions of an idealized sweep circuit.
+On a coffee break I cornered Dick Ropiequet, who had just finished a wide range sweep for the 315 scope, he described all the functions of an idealized sweep circuit.
 The 315 sweep was more complicated than what we wanted to use, so I set out to find a simple way to keep all the needed requirements but kept coming to dead ends.
 Finally a circuit made all the way around the loop and was simple enough for our scope.

 The scope class was fairly well known within the company.
 Sandy Sanford and his secretary had their desk just through a door on the other side of the wall from my bench.
 One of Sandy’s job was to take care of field technical problems.
 When he didn't have an answer, it was easy for him to step through the door and discuss the problems with us.
 One of the common problems was the intensity (brightness) needed adjusting after a duty cycle change.
 Not too bad if it got brighter but when it disappeared the customer would sometimes get totally lost.
 The unblanking not only needed to be solved for our scope class but for Tek’s new designs.
 I decided to start a list of all different ways I could think of and adding to the list for the next week or so, then picked the one that looked most promising which was the floating power supply.
 The first thought was that it was too complicated, but when you look at how it is done, it isn't really that bad.